AdaGold/slack-cli/README.md

 - I should see information about how many channels and users were loaded
 - I should then be given three options for how to interact with the program:
-  - List users
+  - `list users`
-  - List channels
+  - `list channels`
-  - Quit
+  - `quit`

 As a user who is at the program's input prompt...

-- When I type "list users", I should see a list of all the users in the Slack workspace.
+- When I type `list users`, I should see a list of all the users in the Slack workspace.
 This list should include username, real name, and Slack ID.
-- When I type "list channels", I should see a list of all the channels for that workspace.
+- When I type `list channels`, I should see a list of all the channels for that workspace.
 This list should include the channel's name, topic, member count, and Slack ID.
-- When I type "quit", the program should exit.
+- When I type `quit`, the program should exit.
-- After completing any command other than "quit", the program should reprint the list of commands and ask for another input.
+- After completing any command other than `quit`, the program should reprint the list of commands and ask for another input.

 **Hint:** You may want to investigate the [Table Print gem](https://github.com/arches/table_print) to handle formatting tables.